dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 The basis of this proposal is to introduce a new set of types that can be used as type arguments.
 This new type set would be made up of constant non-negative integers.
-Since interfaces represent type sets in Go, we can (conceptually) define such as type as:
+Since interfaces represent type sets in Go, we can (conceptually) define such a type as:

 ```go
 type const interface {